holychowders/linux-reference/README.md

   - Front-end (or sometimes a symlink) to `systemd-resolve` and primary way of interacting with `systemd-resolved`
   - `/etc/resolv.conf` is the standard DNS resolver configuration file for specifying DNS nameservers, usually managed by `systemd-resolved`, but sometimes by `netplan` and others depending on distro and configuration choice
   - `resolvectl` to display the global and per-link DNS settings currently in effect
+  - Options
-  - `resolvectl status <link>` to display the DNS settings currently in effect for a link (eg, `eth0`)
+    - `status <link>` to display the DNS settings currently in effect for a link
-  - `resolvectl query google.com` to query DNS
+    - `query <hostname|address>`
-  - `resolvectl statistics` to display general resolver statistics, including information whether DNSSEC is enabled and available, as well as resolution and validation statistics
+    - `statistics` to display general resolver statistics, including information whether DNSSEC is enabled and available, as well as resolution and validation statistics
-  - `resolvectl show-server-state` to display detailed server state information, per DNS Server
+    - `show-server-state` to display detailed server state information, per DNS Server
-  - `resolvectl monitor` to display a continuous stream of local client resolution queries and their responses
+    - `monitor` to display a continuous stream of local client resolution queries and their responses
+    - `flush-caches`
 - `systemd-resolve` (**deprecated** in favor of `resolvectl`)
 - `systemd-analyze` (*analyze and debug system manager*)
   - `systemd-analyze blame` to *print all running units, ordered by initialization time*